Tutorials

 For example, the ideal gas law states that the pressure, volume, and temperature of a gas are directly proportional to each other, as long as the number of particles and the mass of the gas remain constant.
 This law can be used to calculate the properties of a gas, such as its density or molar mass, given certain information about its pressure, volume, and temperature.
 The gas laws are an important concept in chemistry, and chemists use them to explain many of the properties and behavior of gases.

-The ideal gas law is an equation of state that describes ideal gases.
+The ideal gas law is an equation of state that describes basically ideal gases and their behaviour.
 This equation of state relates a gas’s pressure, volume, temperature, and mass, and is very useful for describing how gases will behave in ideal conditions.
 This is the most common equation of state for gases.

-A few notable other gas laws are the Van der Waal’s and the Virial equation of state, which both describe the state of gases in non-ideal states.
-See our article on Van der Waal’s Equation to learn more about this.
+Additionally, there are a few other gas laws that are worth noting.
+For instance, the Van der Waal’s and the Virial equation of state are two laws that describe the state of gases in non-ideal states.
+If you are interested in learning more about Van der Waal’s Equation, check out our article on it besides this one.

 The ideal gas equation was first stated by Benoît Paul Émile Clapeyron in 1834 as a combination of Boyle’s law, Charles’s law, Avogadro’s law, and Gay-Lussac’s law.
 Clapeyton was a French engineer, and one of the founders of thermodynamics.